What Is Collage? Plus Free Step-By-Step Collage Art Instructions

 Free Collage Art Instructions

-On this page, we’ve compiled a list of collage art projects that you can make — along with free instructions you can use for making each project (if you want to.)
-You might prefer to just use these collages as inspiration, and create your own designs instead of these.
-We welcome that sort of use as well.
+On this page, I’ve compiled a list of collage art projects that you can make — along with free instructions you can use for making each project (if you want to.)
+You might prefer to just use these collages as inspiration, and to create your own designs instead of these.
+Either approach is totally fine!

 Musings on the Supplies to Use for Collage